-The Library's focus is on highly interactive charts
+The library's focus is on highly interactive charts

 An interactive chart is one that can be panned and zoomed quickly and easily by the end user.
 The end user can add content to the chart (studies, comparison symbols).
 The user can quickly flip between symbols.
 The user can change chart type, range, interval, etc. The libraries API, data model, layout are all based on this underlying requirement.
 This may differ from other charting tools that are focused primarily on static charts.

-The Library's focus is on charting market data (aka "stock charts")
+The library's focus is on charting market data (aka stock charts)

 Many choices in API design and interactivity defaults have been made with a preference towards traders.
 In particular, the charts are optimized for technical analysis (the use of charts for trading securities).
 For instance, the data model assumes Open, High, Low and Close values.
-Other charting tools are typically focused on generic "time series" charting (for instance, charting temperature over the past century).
-ChartIQ can be used for generic time series charting (analytics for instance) but the API is intended to make stock charting the easiest.
+Other charting tools are typically focused on generic time series charting (for instance, charting temperature over the past century).
+ChartIQ can be used for generic time series charting (analytics for instance), but the API is intended to make stock charting the easiest.

-You host the library.
-You provide the market data.
+You host the library — you provide the market data

-You will receive the ChartIQ Library as a zip file which contains the core library (chartiq.js), UI templates, examples and support files.
+You will receive the ChartIQ Library as a zip file which contains the core library (chartiq.js), UI templates, examples, and support files.
 You host the the library on your own servers, as part of your application.
 You must provide a source of data.
 Typically, the source of data is a market data server you attach to the chart engine via a quote feed, but you can also use static data files.

-An "event based" data model is recommended for highly interactive stock charts
+An event-based data model is recommended for highly interactive stock charts

 Highly interactive charts require fetching data in response to user activity - changing symbol, adding a comparison, changing interval, paginating, streaming.
 Managing the "state" of a chart can quickly become difficult, so we've designed the library to manage its own state.
-Instead of feeding data into the chart, the chart will ask you for the data it needs (you write code called a "quotefeed" to do this).
-This is very different than most charting tools.
+Instead of feeding data into the chart, the chart will ask you for the data it needs (you write code called a quote feed to do this).
+This is very different from most charting tools.
 It requires a little bit more effort and understanding at the beginning but saves a lot of work.

-ChartIQ makes a distinction between "the chart" and the "UI" that controls the chart
+ChartIQ makes a distinction between the chart and the UI that controls the chart

 div tag.
 The chart can be controlled either by a user interface (menus, dialogs, symbol entry) or it can be controlled with the API (calling functions).
 The UI is optional.
-This is different than many stock charting tools that come with a hard coded user interface (which probably would look terrible in your app!).
+This is different from many stock charting tools that come with a hard coded user interface (which probably would look terrible in your app!).

 Please feel free to contact us with any questions!